The Discovery of an Active Wind from the Milky Way's Black Hole: Molecular gas mass in the inner 1 pc of the Galactic Center

-A cold molecular gas phase is likely dominant within inner $\sim 0.5$ pc around the \sgra, as the density of the hot X-ray-emitting gas is only $\sim (1-2) \times 10^{2} \, \cm^{-3}$ \cite{Quataert2002}.
+A cold molecular gas phase is likely dominant within the inner $\sim 0.5$ pc around \sgra, as the density of the hot X-ray-emitting gas is only $\sim (1-2) \times 10^{2} \, \cm^{-3}$ \citep{Quataert2002}.
 The molecular gas phase is expected to dissipate near \sgra, but unfortunately, a large redshifted gas streamer currently contaminates our view of the innermost radii.

-Note that we are estimating the total gas mass directly (H+H$_2$), rather than using the commonly adopted CO-to-H$_2$ conversion factor \cite{Bolatto2013b} to translate CO luminosity into molecular hydrogen mass.
-The conversion factors are typically derived by averaging giant molecular cloud properties on 10~pc to kpc scales, but due to higher radiation level in the inner pc of the Galactic Center we can expect large amount of H$_2$ to be converted into atomic H due to changes in the thermal and chemical balance close to the source of the radiation \cite{Tielens1985,Maloney1996}.
-If one uses the $\rm{CO}$-to-H$_2$ conversion \cite{sandstrom2013} the result would be similar, within an order-of magnitude.

-\subsubsection{Estimate of the Wind Energetics}
+\section{Estimate of the Wind Energetics}

-In this section we estimate the energy budget of the wind, or ``jet power'', by considering multiple effects.
-Let us start from estimating the amount of energy required to heat a portion of the CND and form the Western Arc of the minispiral.
-The total mass of the minispiral is about 300~\Msun, and it consists of three parts, Northern Arm, Eastern Arm, and Western Arc \cite{Mini_Spiral_Kunneriath,Lo1983}.
-Assuming that the full Western Arc has a mass of about 100~\Msun, we observe that only about one-third of the eastern arm lies within the cone of the wind.
-To heat $\sim 33$~\Msun\ of gas from few 100~K (typical in the CND) to $\sim 10^4~\K$ (typical in the minispiral) over the duration the arm segment is passing though the conical wind, requires about $\sim 4.4 \times 10^{35}~\erg \, \sec^{-1}$.
+In this section we estimate the energy budget of the wind, or ``jet power'', by considering multiple effects. \textbf{We first calculate the total energy budget required to heat and move the gas in the region, in order to then evaluate from which sources this energy can be supplied.} Let us start by estimating the amount of energy required to heat a portion of the CND and form the Western Arc of the minispiral.
+The total mass of the minispiral is about 340~\Msun, and it consists of three parts: Northern Arm, Eastern Arm, and Western Arc \citep{Mini_Spiral_Kunneriath,Lo1983,Zhao2010}.
+Assuming that the full Western Arc has a mass of about 100~\Msun, we observe that only about one-third of the Western Arc lies within the cone of the wind.
+To heat $\sim 33$~\Msun\ of gas from a few 100~K (typical in the CND) to $\sim 10^4~\K$ (typical in the minispiral) over the duration the arm segment is passing through the conical wind requires about $\sim 4.4 \times 10^{35}~\erg \, \sec^{-1}$.
+This is calculated from purely thermodynamic consideration and represents the energy rate that needs to be supplied to the given amount of gas but not accounting for the losses (e.g., cooling), which are discussed later.
+The gas is treated as predominantly hydrogen.
 We assumed the distance to the arm to be $1.5$~pc and the rotational velocity to be Keplerian velocity at this radius.
-In comparison, stellar winds produced by the disk of Wolf-Rayet stars located at $\sim 0.15$~pc from the black hole \cite{10.1093/mnras/sty1146,Calderon_2020ApJ...888L...2C} are able to deposit up to $\sim 1 \times 10^{35} ~\erg \, \sec^{-1}$ into the \sgra's wind cone \cite{Solanki2023}.
+In comparison, stellar winds produced by the disk of Wolf-Rayet stars located at $\sim 0.15$~pc from the black hole \citep{10.1093/mnras/sty1146,Calderon_2020ApJ...888L...2C} are able to deposit up to $\sim 1 \times 10^{35} ~\erg \, \sec^{-1}$ into the \sgra's wind cone \citep{Solanki2023}.
 Thus, stellar winds alone are insufficient to produce this effect.